windowsadmins/csharpdialog/CONTRIBUTING.md

-# Contributing to CsharpDialog
+# Contributing to csharpDialog

-Thank you for your interest in contributing to CsharpDialog!
+Thank you for your interest in contributing to csharpDialog!
 This document provides guidelines and information for contributors.

 ## Getting Started